“On Friday noon, July the twentieth, 1714, the finest bridge in all Peru broke and precipitated five travelers into the gulf below.”

 Thornton Wilder captures the sublime in one tragic, yet undeniably significant moment in The Bridge of San Luis Rey.
 The novel was first published in 1927, between the world wars, and it was Wilder’s first big breakthrough as a writer.
 It won the Pulitzer Prize in 1928.

 In The Bridge of San Luis Rey, there is an element of the ‘found text’ style of writing.
-We get a feeling of archaeological discovery in Wilder’s novel, and as readers of the book, we feel like explorers discovering something sacred and forgotten, like a sealed Egyptian tomb.
+We get the feeling that we are on the cusp of an exciting archaeological discovery in Wilder’s novel, and as readers of the book, we feel like explorers discovering something sacred and forgotten, like a sealed Egyptian tomb.
 Each of the five people who died on the bridge are now long forgotten, and Brother Juniper is also forgotten, as well.
 His death seems to have served no larger purpose, and his life’s work, a book of divine inspiration, lies wholly forgotten and unread.
 We tend to forget what we do not care to read.
 After all, there are no heroes or villains in the case of a simple bridge collapsing.
-There is no one to blame; just five lives lost, and the world has continued moving onward.
+There is no one to blame; just five lives lost, and the world continues onward.
 However, Wilder beckons us to pause from our busy lives and question the meaning of the moment.
 To what extent do we experience a sacred feeling in this novella?
-At first, we see the ways people spend their lives, how they lose their lives, and the way others try to make sense of it.
+At first, we see the ways people spend their lives, how they lose their lives, and the way others try to make sense of life.
 Brother Juniper’s life, for example, runs parallel to the lives of the five victims.
 He was the next person to cross the bridge when it fell, sending those five ahead of him to their deaths.
 However, Brother Juniper later meets his own death as a result of the incident: he tries to discover its hidden meaning and he is martyred by the church for it.
-According to the church, the science of God is to remain mysterious, not to be verified or “proven” empirically (despite Francis Bacon’s purpose).
+According to the church, the science of God is to remain mysterious, not to be verified or “proven” empirically (despite living in a post-Francis Bacon world).
 Nevertheless, as audience members to this unique tale, we feel like we are transgressing into some space that is rarefied, deep, mysterious, even holy; or in a word, sacred.

-Like the fierce madness of Captain Ahab in Moby Dick, Brother Juniper also imputes human reason and human values onto a possibly cold and indifferent natural world.
+Like the fierce madness of Captain Ahab in Moby Dick, Brother Juniper imputes human reason and human values onto a cold and indifferent natural world.
 Perhaps a bridge simply snapped killing five people, and that is all the story is able to tell.
 While the bridge represents different things to different people in the novel, we are particularly called to consider the spiritual significance of death from the perspective of Brother Juniper.
-The novella reads like a Spanish report and a synopsis of Father Juniper’s intensive research -a report we are privileged to possess and consider.

-The Bridge of San Luis Rey is a brilliant short novel.
+The Bridge of San Luis Rey is a brilliant little novel.
 It is a visionary work that inquires into the nature of morality, spirituality, life, death, and meaning as alethea or logos.
-It has a greater degree of depth than other early Pulitzer Prize winner.
 Notably, unlike other Pulitzer winners from the 1910s and 1920s, the setting of The Bridge of San Luis Rey takes place far away from the rolling prairies or the booming cities of the United States.
 Instead, it takes place in a remote part of Peru.
 The novella is a wholly unique story for this time period.
 It is a well-deserved award for a beautiful little novel.

 Who Is Thornton Wilder?